North Carolina Quitclaim Deed Overview

 How to File a Quitclaim Deed in North Carolina

-A quitclaim deed in North Carolina is a legal document used to transfer a property owner’s interest to another party without any warranties regarding the title’s validity.
-The grantor does not guarantee that they own the property free and clear; they merely transfer whatever interest they possess.
-This means the person giving the property (the grantor) is not promising that the title is clear of liens, debts, or other claims—they are simply giving up whatever interest they have, whether good or bad.
+A quitclaim deed in North Carolina allows an owner of a property to transfer their interest in the property to another party, without any guarantees as to the validity of any title claims.
+The grantor does not guarantee that they own the property clear and free; they simply transfer whatever interest they own.
+This means the property giver (grantor) does not promise that the title is free from liens, claims, debts, or other encumbrances; they are simply transferring whatever interest they have and that may not be a good thing.

 Common Uses of Quitclaim Deeds

-- Transferring property between family members (e.g., from parent to child)
+- Transferring property between family members (e.g., grandparent to grandchild)

 - Adding or removing a spouse from the title during marriage or divorce